Foundation-Devices/passport2/docs/miniscript-wallet-policy-progress.md

 - Firmware `v2.4.0b4` was built by GitHub Actions, signed with the throwaway developer key installed on the test device, independently signature-verified, and installed successfully.
+- Firmware `v2.4.0b5` was built from private commit `6c79b4c0`, signed with the same throwaway developer key, independently verified, and copied to the test microSD.
+Physical installation and Liana signing re-test are pending.

 The `v2.4.0b4` signed-file SHA-256 is
 `9042211f7205871ad00def4a9eee66c4f9f95ff523e2b764bbbd38bf87059145`.